 Often, different airports that allow access to your desired destination can offer cheaper last-minute flights.

 Example 1: Let’s say you’re going to Salem, OR.
-The main airport serving this area is Portland Airport (PDX), which is 50 miles north of Salem.
+The main airport serving this area is Portland Airport (PDX), 50 miles north of Salem.
 To find cheap last-minute flights, try searching for flights to Eugene Airport (EUG) instead.
 It’s 58 miles south, and depending on where you’re coming from, flights can be much cheaper.

 Example 2: If you are traveling to Paris, check the city’s various airports, not just the main international hub, Paris Charles de Gaulle Airport (CDG).
 Expand your search for flights to include the smaller Paris-Orly Airport (ORY) or Paris Beauvais-Tille Airport (BVA),